justinleetyler/justinleetyler.github.io/catalog.md

 Cher. -- The Very Best of Cher. -- Computer data. -- Burbank, CA: Warner Bros.
 Records, 2003. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- on 1 external hard drive. -- DDC 781.64

 ### &nbsp;
-Chernoff, Marc. -- 12 rituals happy, successfull people practice every day. -- Computer file. -- Mode of Access: World Wide Web (http://www.marcandangel.com/2014/05/11/12-rituals-happy-successful-people-practice-every-day/). -- Title from resource. -- IN Marc and Angel hack life (June 2014). -- DDC 152.
+Chernoff, Marc. -- 12 rituals happy, successful people practice every day. -- Computer file. -- Mode of Access: World Wide Web (http://www.marcandangel.com/2014/05/11/12-rituals-happy-successful-people-practice-every-day/). -- Title from resource. -- IN Marc and Angel hack life (June 2014). -- DDC 152.
 > 1. Exercise your integrity. -- 2.
 Steer clear of drama and those who create it. -- 3.
 Replace judgment with encouragement. -- 4.
 Be positive and spend time with positive people. -- 5.
 Make new choices as needed, rather than letting old ones make you. -- 6.
 Simplify whatever you can, whenever you can. -- 7.
 Uphold your truth. -- 8.
 Express your love without reservations. -- 9.
 Nurture your relationship with your significant other. -- 10.
 Loosen your grip on what’s not meant to fit in to your life. -- 11.
 Embrace your humanness. -- 12.
 Ask yourself the right questions. -o
 > Judge a man by his questions rather than by his answers. -Voltaire -q
 > 12: The right questions: Who am I? -- What do I need? -- How do I function best? -- What do I have to give? -- What's the next step I can take right now? -q
 > A relationship should be healthy, caring, loving, kind, upbeat and positive.
 It should make your smile a little wider... -q

+### 1689
 Choo, Chun Wei. -- Information seeking in organizations. -- Computer data (1 file : 271 kb). -- Title from p.1. -- File name: (1689.mht). -- DBID 1689. -- IN Information Research. -- Vol. 12, no. 22 (Jan.
 2007) -- DDC 025.5.

 ### child2009